getpop/field-query/README.md

       src
 ```

-As we have seen in section [Nested fields with directives](#nested-fields-with-directives) above, by combining directives `include` and `skip` with nested fields, we can decide to not output a field when its value is null.
+As we have seen in section [Composable fields with directives](#composable-fields-with-directives) above, by combining directives `include` and `skip` with composable fields, we can decide to not output a field when its value is null.
 However, the query to execute this behaviour includes a directive added in the middle of the query path, making it very verbose and less legible.
 Since this is a very common use case, it makes sense to generalize it and incorporate a simplified version of it into the syntax.

 For this, PoP introduces symbol `?`, to be placed after the field name (and its field arguments, alias and bookmark), to indicate "if this value is null, do not output it".